Ronaldo93/RockPaperScissorJS/README.md

 # RockPaperScissorJS
-Playing with computer using JS
+Playing RPS with computer using JS